CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 1. Save the changes by **CTRL + S** button to **Save**.

-1. Navigate back to Windows command prompt and create a file called `web.service.yml` in the `~/LABFILES` folder using the Windows command prompt and VS code.
+1. Navigate back to Windows command prompt and run the below command to change the directory to `~/LABFILES` folder.

     ```bash
-    code web.service.yml
+    cd C:/LABFILES
     ```

-1. Copy and paste the following code into the editor:

-    > **Note**: Make sure to copy and paste only the contents of the code block carefully to avoid introducing any special characters.

-    ```yaml
-    apiVersion: v1
-    kind: Service
-    metadata:
-      labels:
-        app: contoso-traders-web
-      name: contoso-traders-web
-      namespace: contoso-traders
-    spec:
-      ports:
-        - name: web-traffic
-          port: 80
-          protocol: TCP
-          targetPort: 3000
-      selector:
-        app: contoso-traders-web
-      sessionAffinity: None
-      type: LoadBalancer

-    ```

-1. Save the changes by **CTRL + S** and close the VS Code.

 1. Login to Azure with the below command after updating the values in the command.